jsilvela/para/README.md

 A simple command-line util to wrap text to a given column.
 *para* compresses the text to form compact paragraphs, and respects full stops and paragraph breaks.
+It also respects Markdown headers and list items (easy to implement more of it).

 It is meant for display of text on the *Sam* and *Acme* editors, or any other editors which break words or don’t wrap lines.